 This is one of the best skills you can have in this life.
 Eating at home you save money and you have a healthier diet!
 An average lunch in Dubai on a work day would cost me around USD8-10.
 With that money, I can buy A LOT of ingredients in the hypermarket and cook at home certainly more than just one meal!
 Some people use lack of time as an excuse not to cook, but there are a million recipes online that can teach you how to prepare hearty meals on a budget in less than half an hour.
+Check these easy recipes from Vicky Hampton’s Working Lunch if you’re not sure where to get started.
 There is really no excuse: either you do it, or you don’t.

 FORGET NAME BRANDS

 If you were to open my fridge back home you’d find either fresh produce or, mostly, items with the brand “Carrefour”.
 By not choosing brand name items you can save a lot of money.
 Maybe it only comes to USD5 or so of difference each time you go grocery shopping, but how many times do you go shopping a month or a year?
 If you hit the shop one a week that means USD20 a month or USD240 a year.
 That’s 10 nights of accommodation in a double room in an average hostel in Ecuador!

 One thing that always stunned me in the offices I used to work at in Dubai (and there were many different ones as I was a freelancer) was that people would always come to work with take away coffee from stores such as Starbucks.
 A small coffee from the chain costs at least USD3 while you get free instant coffee at the office!
 If you take 1 coffee a day that sets you back on at least USD90 at the end of the month… that is USD1080 at the end of the year.
 To put things into perspective, that is more than what it cost me to travel one full month around Mexico!
 Your choice: Mexico or fancy coffee?!